 In general, Proposition 58 states that real property transfers, from parent to child or child to parent, may be excluded from reassessment.
 Proposition 193 expands this tax relief to include transfers from grandparent(s) to grandchild(ren).
 In both cases, a claim must be filed within three years of the date of transfer to receive the full benefit of the exclusion.

 For expanded definitions of Prop.
 58 & 193, see Revenue and Taxation (R & T) Code Section 63.1.
-It is available online at www.leginfo.ca.gov.
+It is available online at leginfo.legislature.ca.gov.

-- The principal place of residence must have been granted a Homeowners’ Exemption or Disabled Veterans’ Exemption before the transfer.
+- The principal place of residence must be eligible for a Homeowners’ Exemption or Disabled Veterans’ Exemption before the transfer.
 This residence need not be the new principal residence of the person that acquired the property.

 - No limit is placed on the assessed value of a principal residence that may be excluded from reassessment.